stifferdoroskevich/minga_expenses_v1/deployment.md

 ## Cost Monitoring

-Expected monthly cost: **~$20/month**
+Expected monthly cost: **~$20/month** (down from ~$55/month)
 - ALB: $16.70
 - ECS Fargate: $2.50
 - ECR: $0.50
-- VPC/NAT Gateway: $32.40
 - CloudWatch Logs: $0.50

-Note: NAT Gateway is the most expensive component.
-Consider removing it if your app doesn't need outbound internet access from private subnets.
+**Cost Optimization Applied:** NAT Gateway has been removed (~$35/month savings).
+ECS tasks now run in public subnets with public IP addresses, accessing the internet directly via the Internet Gateway.
+Security is maintained through security groups that only allow traffic from the ALB.

 ## Troubleshooting